State Resource Guide

 Colorado residents who do not qualify for Medicaid can purchase private health insurance through Connect for Health Colorado.
 The average benchmark (second-lowest cost Silver) plan in Colorado costs approximately $470/month for a 40-year-old in 2026.

-These are estimates for an individual.
-Actual premiums depend on your age, household size, tobacco use, and the specific plan you choose.
+These estimates are for a 40-year-old individual on a benchmark Silver plan in Colorado.
+Actual premiums depend on your age, household size, tobacco use, and plan choice.
 Households with income between 100-250% FPL also qualify for cost-sharing reductions (CSR) on Silver plans, which lower deductibles and copays.
+Colorado runs its own marketplace through Connect for Health Colorado.

 How to Apply for Health First Colorado